You Credit Score: How's Your FICO?

-Since we live in a computer-driven world, it should come as no surprise that your ability to repay virtually any loan boils down to one number.
+Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage loan boils down to just one number.

-Credit reporting agencies use your loan payment history to create your FICO score.
+Credit reporting agencies use your history of paying loans in order to build this score.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary, all of the agencies use the following to determine a score:
+While these methods vary, the differences aren't huge; they all use the following in calculating your score:

-- Credit Card Balances - How many accounts do you hold?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Did you know?
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

 Know your FICO

-You can get a free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
+You can get a federally-mandated free credit report once a year from the three major agencies at AnnualCreditReport.com.
 These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.